vischa/nasa-window-to-mars/README.md

 Install python libraries necessary for the Flask framework to function.
 These are provided in requirements.txt.

-Once everything is set, launch the application and head to localhost.
+Once everything is set, launch the application by running app.py and head to localhost on your browser.

 ## How does it feel and look?